Roy S. Kelley

-Roy Skiles Kelley (October 23, 1915, in Plano, Kentucky – April 1993).
+Roy Skiles Kelley (October 23, 1915 – April 1, 1993).
 Following his graduation from United States Military Academy, he was assigned to the Army Corps of Engineers, and joined the 358th Engineer Service Regiment.
 He landed at Omaha Beach on June 9, 1944, and spent the remainder of World War II in the European theater.
 He was awarded several military awards, including the Legion of Merit with Oak Leaf Cluster, the Bronze Star Medal, and the Distinguished Service Medal.
 From 1969 To 1971, Kelley was the Division Engineer for the Corps' North Pacific Division in Portland, Oregon.
 He moved to New Orleans following his retirement from the US Army in 1971, with the rank of Brigadier General.
 Kelley worked as an engineer in New Orleans for many years, before starting his own construction and arbitration business.
 He was elected to several boards in Jefferson Parish.